 Yemassee, located at Exit 38, off Interstate 95, was named after a Cherokee Indian tribe.
 Located in Hampton County, this land of deep forests, swamps and ponds is today famous to many sportsmen, hunters and fishermen for its exceptional hunting grounds and excellent river and creek fishing.
 Evidence of the area’s first residents, the native Indians, can still be seen through such fascinating river names as the Salkehatchie, Combahee and the Coosawhatchie.
 Searching for Indian artifacts is a popular pastime, especially over a freshly plowed field after a good rain where many an arrowhead or pottery shard can be discovered.
 Other attractions include antebellum plantations, historic churches and cemeteries.
 Yemassee, just one mile off of I-95, hosts an annual Shrimp Festival the fourth weekend in September, celebrating the abundance of shrimp caught locally each year.

 Point South, at Exit 33 off of Interstate 95, is also a popular stop for travelers.
 Located at the gateway to Beaufort and Charleston, The Lowcountry Visitors Center & Museum, housed in the old “Frampton House” (built in 1868) is one of the only plantation homes in the area open to the public.
 The Center is open, free of charge, seven days a week from 8:30 am – 5:00 pm and offers visitor information, antique “parlor room”, exhibits from the ten museums in the Lowcountry, the South Carolina Artisans Center, as well as a special display about movies which have been filmed in the Lowcountry.
 Civil War earthworks lie under the 250 year old live oak trees in the back yard of the old house.
-The Center’s gift shop includes items such as t-shirts, sweet grass baskets, South Carolina merchandise and home-made food items.
-Two campgrounds are located at Point South, both moderately priced and convenient.
+The Center’s gift shop includes items such as jams & jellies, sweet grass baskets, South Carolina merchandise.
+Two campgrounds are located at Point South.
 Convenience and moderately priced accommodations, camping and restaurants make Point South an excellent stop for travelers.